ChronulusAI/mcp-madness/README.md

 ```

-In subsequent conversations, the follow prompt was used in Claude to reuse the session from the first match up.
+In subsequent conversations, the following prompt was used in Claude to reuse the session from the first match up.
+Again, replace the values in `{{brackets}}` with your own.

 ```
 The 2025 NCAA Men's basketball tournament starts tomorrow.
 I would like to make predictions for the first round of the tournament.